-Los Angeles County Department of Public Works
+Los Angeles County Public Works

-The Los Angeles County Department of Public Works is a Unified Program Agency and a participating agency in the Los Angeles County CUPA.
+Los Angeles County Public Works is a Unified Program Agency and a participating agency in the Los Angeles County CUPA.
 The agency requires permits for the installation of underground storage tanks.
 Sites with existing underground storage tanks must have a current Unified Program Facility Permit.